 Ray, R. A. 2012.
 Mahamudra for the Modern World.
 Un Unprecedented Training course in the Pinnacle Teachings of Tibetan Buddhism.
 Boulder, CO: Sounds True.

 Sattler, R. 1999.
 Divergence and convergence of sciences and spirituality: life science and spirituality.
-Holistic Science and Human Values 4: 41-48 (a condensation of this article is available).
+Holistic Science and Human Values 4: 41-48.

 Swanson, C. 20011.
 Life Force.The Scientific Basis.
 Breakthrough Physics of Energy Medicine, Healing, Chi and Quantum Consciousness.
 Volume 2 to the Synchronized Universe.
 2nd edition.
 Poseidia Press.

 Tiller, W. A. 1997.
 Science and Human Transformation.
 Subtle Energies, Intentionality and Consciousness.
 Walnut Creek, CA: Pavior.

 Tiller, W. A. 2007.
 Psychoenergetic Science: A Second Copernican-Scale Revolution.
 Walnut Creek, CA: Pavior.

 Wangyal, Tenzin, Rinpoche.
 2011.
 Tibetan Yogas of Body, Speech, and Mind.
 Boston & London: Snow Lion.

 Vallentin, A. 1954.
 Einstein.
 London: Weidenfeld & Nicolson.